UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/HostBasedFirewall/IPTables/README.md

 This section will not discuss the flow of a packet through IPtables, if that is done it will be in a later section since that is a bit more than the basics.
 In this section we will discuss the basic structures and concepts within iptables.
 #### Tables
 A table consists of a series of chains, in IPtables there a some default chains contained in each of the tables, you can also find user or service created chains on most systems.
 These tables group together *chains* that are used for the same logical purpose, just as those chains logically group together rules.
 These tables do not have much of an effect outside of grouping together chains.

+Below are the tables we can find in IPtables, and some general information on the use of these tables.
+* raw
+* filter
+* nat
+* mangle
+* security

+The **raw** table is used to configure packets to make them exempt from tracking, this is done using the NOTRACK target in IPTabels making it so ip_conntrack is not called.
+This is generally the first set of chains a packet will encounter and is generally use to configure if the state of connection is not tracked or not.

+The **filter** table is the one we often are the most concerned with.
+When using `iptables` commands this is the default table we interact with and as the name implies it filters packets and does the actions we traditionally associate with a firewall.
+You can of course place those actions in other tables, though in most cases this is ill-advised.

+The **nat** table is used for *Network Address Translation (NAT)* operations (NAT allows us to hide multiple machines behind a singular IP).
+This is generally used for outgoing connections, we will see this with Docker.
+Only the first packet in a stream will hit this table when creating outbound traffic, the rest have the same actions as the first in the flow applied.

+The **mangle** table special since it is used to perform packet alterations.
+There are a number of modification we can make to the packet, for example.
+* You can change the Type Of Service (TOS) field
+* You can change the Time To Live field (TTL)
+* MARK sets special mark values on the packet
+* SECMARK can set security context fields on the packet(used in SE LINUX)
+* CONNSECMARK will copy the SECMARK on a single packet to the whole connection

+The **security** table is used for Mandatory Access Controls, generally for *SELinux* constructs.
+This may not be present on all systems.

 #### Chains
 A chain consists of a series of rules that are applied at a specific point in the packet's journey through the *host-based firewall*.
 A chain can be thought of as a doubly linked list, where rules are grouped together starting at the head and moving down towards the tail.
 The packet will be checked against the rules sequentially starting at the head of the list, and moving towards the tail.
 Once a rule is matched against the packet, the *TARGET* is applied and we will stop searching through the chain for additional matches.
 This means if we place a more general rule, such as a *Catch-All* at the head of the list even if there are more specific rules deeper in the chain we will never compare against them as they stop at the *Catch-All*.
 #### Rules